rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 ###### Testing the failover

-You will perform a failover and test that your webserver is still available:
+You will perform a failover and test that your web server is still available:

 ```bash
 $ sudo pcs status